KolonelKustard/ralph/src/main/resources/markdown/cv.md

   opportunities and risks for the Company.

 ### Software Developer at Richfords Fire & Flood, Redruth *Oct.
 2001 to Jan.
 2004*

-* Employed on a Teaching Company Scheme (renamed Knowledge Transfer Partnerships) with the University of Plymouth.
+Employed on a Teaching Company Scheme (renamed Knowledge Transfer Partnerships) with the University of Plymouth.

-* Updated the Company's legacy MS-DOS/Paradox based software to a modern Windows client/server application.
+Updated the Company's legacy MS-DOS/Paradox based software to a modern Windows client/server application.

-* Desktop application development using Delphi, server-side development using J2EE 1.4 and mobile development using Annoto digital pen technology.
+Desktop application development using Delphi, server-side development using J2EE 1.4 and mobile development using Annoto digital pen technology.

 ### Web Developer at Tell Communications, Plymouth *Jun.
 1999 to Sep.
 2000*

-* Sandwich year of BSc (hons).
-* Designing and developing dynamic web applications using classic ASP with VBScript.
+Sandwich year of BSc (hons).
+Designing and developing dynamic web applications using classic ASP with VBScript.

 ## Voluntary Experience

 ### Volunteer at Doctors of the World UK, London *Sept.
 2013 to present*

-* Installing, configuring and maintaining a CRM solution to digitise visitors interactions with the East London clinic.
+Installing, configuring and maintaining a cloud (AWS) deployed CRM solution to digitise visitors interactions with the East London clinic.
-* Installed to Amazon’s AWS.

 ### Referral Panel Chair at Youth Offending Team, Plymouth *Feb.
 2009 to Apr.
 2012*

-* Volunteer chair of referral panels for the Plymouth branch of the Youth Offending Service.
+Volunteer chair of referral panels for the Plymouth branch of the Youth Offending Service.
 Referral orders are a form of restorative justice issued by the court for first time offenders aged 17 and under.
 Panel members represent the community and draw up a contract to which the young person must comply or return to court to face sentencing.

 ## Personal Experience

-### BrowBaby
-* An iOS app developed in Objective-C to allow mothers to augment adorable photo’s of their babies with eyebrows.

 ### DiscoDJ

-* Developed for my wedding DiscoDJ allows the audience to request their choice of song to the playlist.
-* Importantly only contained the music my wife and I wanted to dance to.
-* Worked offline in a barn in the middle of nowhere.
+Developed for my wedding DiscoDJ allows the audience to request their choice of song to the playlist.
+Importantly the source playlist only contained the music my wife and I wanted to dance to.
+It is designed to work offline in a barn in the middle of nowhere.

 ### More…

-* Please see my portfolio <http://www.totalchange.com/ralph/>.
+Please see my portfolio <http://www.totalchange.com/ralph/portfolio/>.

 ## Education/Qualifications